-- In the case of an exposure which requires refinancing for repayment, the absence of viable refinancing options or a change in circumstances resulting in high financing risk. - In the case of an externally rated counterparty, a change in rating to B- or lower. - In the case of an exposure which requires collateral realisation for recovery, a material change in the value of the collateral such that it is less than the value of the exposure.
-In the case of a default or evidence of impairment, when multiple loans have been advanced to a counterparty all loans to that counterparty will be assessed for objective evidence of impairment. - The purchase or origination of a financial asset at a deep discount that reflects credit losses. - The borrower's and/or guarantor's declared financial statement is false and the true position is unsatisfactory. - Payments are contractually overdue. - Authorisation has been obtained by due process to proceed with legal action to recover the loan. - Any step has been taken for the purpose of realising on security. - When none of the foregoing criteria apply but management believes there is no longer reasonable assurance of timely collectability of principal or interest.
+- In the case of an externally rated counterparty, a change in rating to B- or lower. - In the case of an exposure which requires collateral realisation for recovery, a material change in the value of the collateral such that it is less than the value of the exposure.
+In the case of a default or evidence exists of impairment and multiple loans have been advanced to a counterparty/connection, all loans to that counterparty/connection will be assessed for objective evidence of impairment. - The purchase or origination of a financial asset at a deep discount that reflects credit losses. - The obligor's and/or guarantor's declared financial statement is false and the true position is unsatisfactory. - Payments are contractually overdue. - Authorisation has been obtained by due process to proceed with legal action to recover the loan. - Any step has been taken for the purpose of realising on security. - When none of the foregoing criteria apply but management believes there is no longer reasonable assurance of timely collectability of principal or interest.

-Template 12 below sets out the Company's preforming and non-performing exposures and related provisions as at 31 October 2022 and as at 31 October 2021.
-Certain changes have been made to the comparative template to better align with the current year template presentation.
+Template 12 below sets out the Company's preforming and non-performing exposures and related provisions as at 31 October 2023 and as at 31 October 2022.